emmajanedrews/base-template/_posts/2017-01-11-should-you-buy-or-sell-in-our-current-market.md

 {% include youtube.html %}

-Today we’re standing outside one of our awesome holiday listings to give you a quick market update.
+Today we’re standing outside one of our great listings to give you a quick market update.

 **Inventory is still really low in our marketplace**.
 As a matter of fact, if you’re a buyer or seller looking to make a move below the $300,000 price range, the inventory level is a little bit over a half a month.
 If you’re above the $300,000 price range, it’s just below two months.
 The market overall has about a one-month level of inventory.
 This means that if all listing activity were to stop today, it would take that amount of time to sell every last house that’s listed.